Annoyed by algae and want to get rid of it for good?

 Arguably the toughest algae to remove – I feel for you if you’ve got it.

-It forms a tough, green, wool-like mat and tends to prefer attaching itself to hair grass, substrate, and hardscape items.
+It looks just like it sounds: a thick, tough, green, wool-like blanket of algae, that can attach itself to plants, substrate, and hardscape items.

-The algae can then grow rapidly if you have a high level of nitrates, CO2, and light.
+This algae can be very problematic in a high tech planted tank because it can grow rapidly if you have high levels of nitrates, CO2, and light.

-Unfortunately, Blanket Weed seems to also favor the same healthy water conditions as plants.
-It’s a head-scratcher, I know.
+Unfortunately, Blanket Weed favors the same water conditions as plants.

 How to Get Rid of Blanket Weed

-Turn off the current in your aquarium to avoid establishing new populations when you remove the algae.
+Turn off the current in your aquarium to avoid small pieces Blanket Weed from breaking off while you’re cleaning it and establishing new populations elsewhere in the tank.

-Like I say, it’s hard to remove so the best course of action would be to try and not introduce it in the first place (I know, not much help if you already have it).
+It’s hard to remove Blanket Weed, so the best course of action would be to not introduce it in the first place

-Be very picky about which plants you introduce and where you buy them from – always quarantine new plants before adding to your aquarium.
+Be very picky about which plants you introduce and where you buy them from – always quarantine new plants for a few weeks before adding them to your aquarium.

 Blanket Weed Algae Eaters

-It’s fast-growing, covering everything in a blue, green, reddish purple, or brown slimy mat and has an interesting earthy smell when taken out of your aquarium.
+It’s fast-growing, covering everything in a blue, green, reddish purple, or brown slimy mat and has an interesting earthy smell when taken out of the aquarium.

 It’s common to find it on your substrate and along the front of your aquarium glass where it receives the most light.